PovedaAqui/cybertraceai-ops/README.md

 ## Special Thanks

-Special thanks to Dinesh G Dutt and the entire suzieq team for creating the powerful network observability engine that powers CybertraceAI-Ops.
+Special thanks to Dinesh G Dutt, Justin Pietschand, and the entire suzieq team and contributors for creating the powerful network observability engine that powers CybertraceAI-Ops.
 Check out the suzieq project at [github.com/netenglabs/suzieq](https://github.com/netenglabs/suzieq).

 ## Security Considerations